ghassenetanabene6/Pytorch-Material-Based-Semantic-Segmentation/README.md

   ```shell
 !python ./utils/data_augmentation.py  --JPEGImages path_to_images_folder  --SegmentationClass path_to_png_masks_folder  --output output_folder
 ```
 This augmentation is done before starting the training step.
-If we want to make it implicitly after loading data, we should make some modifications in the code.
+If we want to make it implicitly after loading data, we can use the functions defined in ```./base/base_dataset.py```.

  ### Data Scraping :